simonw/sqlite-utils/docs/cli-reference.rst

     Options:
       -c, --column TEXT      Columns to return
+      --limit INTEGER        Number of rows to return - defaults to everything --offset INTEGER       SQL offset to use
       --nl                   Output newline-delimited JSON
       --arrays               Output rows as arrays instead of objects --csv                  Output CSV